Eric Haase Player Props: Tigers vs. Rockies

 Eric Haase At The Plate

-- Haase has seven doubles, a triple, three home runs and 14 walks while hitting .221.
+- Haase has seven doubles, a triple, three home runs and 14 walks while batting .218.

+- In 49.2% of his 61 games this season, Haase has picked up at least one hit.
+He's also had nine multi-hit games.

-- In 12 games this year (20.0%), Haase has picked up an RBI, and in five of those games (8.3%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 19.7% of his games this year, Haase has had at least one RBI.
+He's picked up more than one in 8.2% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.